-IDE 0 Master/Slave PIO/DMA Mode, IDE 1 Master/Slave PIO/DMA Mode (Auto) Each channel (0 &1) has both a master and a slave making four IDE devices possible.
-Because each IDE device may have a different PIO Mode timing of 0, 1, 2, 3, or 4, it is necessary for these to be independent.
-DMA Mode timing allows 0, 1, or 2.
-The default setting of Auto will allow auto-detection to ensure optimal performance.
+IDE 0 Master/Slave PIO/DMA Mode, IDE 1 Master/Slave PIO/DMA Mode (Auto) Each channel (0 and 1) has both a master and a slave making four IDE devices possible.
+Because each IDE device may have a different Mode timing (0, 1, 2, 3, 4), it is necessary for these to be independent.
+PIO and DMA timings can be independently set.
+The default setting of Auto will allow autodetection to ensure optimal performance.